The-Hotline/web-messaging-docs/README.md

 ## Deploy widget
-Depending on your use case, you can simply point to your custom endpoint or add the following script snippet to every page in your website or application.
+Depending on your desired development approach, you can simply point to your custom endpoint or add the following script snippet to every page in your website or application.
 A WordPress plugin is in development.

 `<script type="text/javascript" src="{{your_custom_endpoint}}" charset="utf-8"></script>`